What is insomnia?

 Is it normal to get insomnia before your period?

 About 70% of all women say that they experience changes in their sleep before their period begins.
 This usually starts 3 to 6 days before their period.
-For some women, sleep issues are the only symptom of their premenstrual syndrome (PMS).
+For some women, sleep issues are the only symptom of premenstrual syndrome (PMS).

-Other PMS symptoms include emotional responses, including:
+Other PMS symptoms include the following emotional responses:

 - Angry outbursts